nhthinh989/nhthinh989/README.md

 ### **Education & Certificates**
 **Bachelor's Degree from the Institute of Mathematics and Engineering** - (_10/2019 - 07/2024_)

-**Far Eastern Federal Univeristy - Russian Federation**
+Major: Information Systems and Technology - **Far Eastern Federal Univeristy - Russian Federation**

-Major: Information Systems and Technology

  - **Full scholarship from the Ministry of Education and Training Vietnam**
  - GPA: 4.3/5